Ons2024/Documentation/Mathematical review.md

-   The UE traffic assignment problem (UE-TAP) can be formulated as a convex nonlinear program  and solved by the Frank-Wolfe algorithm
+<span style="color:rgb(255, 255, 0)">   The UE traffic assignment problem (UE-TAP) can be formulated as a convex nonlinear program  and solved by the Frank-Wolfe algorithm</span>

 2. **Second Principle – System Optimum (SO):**
    Travelers act **cooperatively** to minimize the **total system cost** (the sum of all users’ travel times or costs).